 4 questions to ask before dropping your comprehensive car insurance

-If you’re a comprehensive car insurance policy holder, you’ve probably felt the urge to ditch your car insurance policy for something with a little less cover so you can keep hold of a little more cash.
-You probably get this feeling about once a year when you get that reminder in the mail that it is time to pay your premium once again.As each claimless year goes by, you might seriously consider abandoning or downgrading your policy.
-If that is where your head's at right now, it is probably worth giving you a little refresher on why comprehensive cover is king when it comes to car insurance:
+If you hold comprehensive car insurance, you may have felt the urge to ditch your policy for something with a little less cover so you can keep hold of a little more cash.
+You probably get this feeling about once a year when you get a reminder to pay your premium...

 - It covers you if you damage someone else’s car or property